-Traditional Japanese craftsmanship has fascinated the world for centuries.
-In today’s online-first market, small and medium enterprises in Japan are adapting to market needs and consumer trends.
+Traditional Japanese art and craftsmanship has fascinated the world for centuries.
+In today’s online-first market, small and medium enterprises in Japan are adapting to the new e-commerce landscape.

 Traditional crafts and techniques in Japan

-Japan is a country synonymous with tradition that reveres the spirit of excellence in craftsmanship, which has been passed on from generation to generation.
-The country’s 47 prefectures boast more than 236 nationally designated traditional crafts.
-Traditional techniques employed by highly skilled craftsmen range from pottery and textile traditions to metalwork and wood crafts.
-Japan's regional crafts provide great insight into the country’s rich heritage and culture.
+Japan is a country synonymous with tradition.
+Many admire the spirit of excellence in craftsmanship, which has been passed on from generation to generation.
+Country’s 47 prefectures boast more than 236 nationally designated traditional crafts.
+Traditional techniques employed by highly skilled craftsmen range from pottery and textiles to metalwork and wood crafts, providing great insight into the country’s rich heritage and culture.

 Traditional crafts in Japan have been used in daily life for generations.
-They are made with attention to detail, great care, and techniques that have been refined and passed on to produce products that are incredibly long-lasting and durable.
+They showcase amazing attention to detail, great care, and techniques that have been refined and passed on to produce products that are incredibly long-lasting and durable.

 Take the art of sushi, for instance.
 To become a skilled sushi chef, imagine the demanding training required!
 It generally takes a lifetime to master the skills required through observing and apprenticing.